GIScience/openrouteservice-docs/docs/source/api_key.rst

 	&api_key=`your-api-key`

-:ref:`Here <example-ref2>` you can see an example with an API key appended to the end of the request.
+:ref:`Here <rgc_example>` you can see an example with an API key appended to the end of the request.